This continuing educational conference is intended for practicing surgical and wound care health care professionals.

 - Identify the basic pathophysiologic mechanisms involved in chronic wounds to be able to determine and utilize appropriate interventions to affect final healing.

-- Demonstrate the basic principles of managing diabetic and ischemic skin and nail disease.
+- Demonstrate the basic principles of managing ischemic skin and nail disease.

-- Recall the underlying etiopathogenesis of diabetic foot ulcers and how this relates to appropriate management.
+- Recall the underlying etiopathogenesis of foot ulcers and how this relates to appropriate management.

 - Recognize the presenting characteristics of infections of the skin, nail, soft tissue and bone and demonstrate their appropriate management.

-- Understand current classification systems for diabetic foot ulcers and diabetic foot infections.
+- Understand current classification systems for foot ulcers and infections.

 - Recognize the ischemic and neuroischemic foot through clinical and diagnostic modalities and understand various treatment options for management.